sparkbox/standard/code-style/scss/README.md

 We namespace to articulate what class names we wrote.
 As with the [class naming section above](#Class-Naming-Theory), namespacing is a useful tool to describe what kind of class this is and how it functions.
 Also, like class naming, the more information in the namespace, the easier it is to comprehend for future developers.

 A namespace title should consist of more than one character but no more than four characters.
-One character rarely provides enough information to describe the type of class, and more than four characters causes the namespace to compete with the class name.
-Namespaces should be quick to comprehend, but only act as an aid to define the type of styles that will exist and how they function.
+One character rarely provides enough information to describe the type of class, and more than four characters cause the namespace to compete with the class name.
+Namespaces should be quick to comprehend but only act as an aid to define the type of styles that will exist and how they function.

 Our namespacing is derived from the ITCSS section the class belongs in.
 Since settings, tools, generic, and elements are only used in file naming (and usually use the whole title in the file name), we have only defined ITCSS prefixes for the sections used for class naming: